return42/sphkerneldoc/linux_src_doc/drivers/of/overlay_c.rst

 A non-zero return value will not revert the changeset if error is from:
 - parameter checks
-- overlay changset pre-remove notifier
+- overlay changeset pre-remove notifier
 - overlay changeset entry revert

 If an error is returned by an overlay changeset pre-remove notifier